Women in work: how companies in Chile reduced wage inequalities

 What's the challenge?

-Today, proportionately fewer women than men are participating in the workforce, which means fewer women end up in leadership positions and women often earn less than their male colleagues.
+Today, proportionately fewer women than men are participating in the workforce, which means fewer women end up in leadership positions, and women often earn less than their male colleagues.

 How can you get involved?

-If you are a business or government in a country where we currently do not have a Closing the Gender Gap Accelerator you can reach out to us to explore opportunities for setting one up.
+If you are a business or government in a country where the Forum does not currently have a Closing the Gender Gap Accelerator, please contact us to explore opportunities for setting one up.